dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 1. **Game**: Central controller that manages game state, scene rendering, and coordinates other components
 2. **PhysicsWorld**: Encapsulates the Cannon-es physics engine and manages simulation
-3. **Course**: Handles course generation, obstacles, and hole placement
+3. **Course/BasicCourse**: Handles course generation, obstacles, and hole placement
 4. **Ball**: Represents the player's ball with both visual mesh and physics body
 5. **InputController**: Manages user interaction for hitting the ball